 democracy is not merely a political program, but an ideal for which

-120,000 members of the resistance, including six members of my
+120,000 members of the resistance, including six members of my family

-eighty years of dictatorship are healed.
+dictatorship are healed.

 with the rest of the world.

-The biggest obstacle to this change is the policy pursued by Western
+biggest obstacle to this change is the policy pursued by Western

 governments.
 The West is compromising with Tehran at the expense

 of the Iranian people and Resistance.
 The most important, illegitimate

 and damaging action was accepting the mullahs' demand to put the